LaVerkin Creek Wilderness

 16.2 miles of LaVerkin Creek itself is a designated Wild & Scenic River, 7.6 miles in the BLM wilderness, 8.6 miles within Zion National Park.
 Geologically, the creek has cut its way down the Jurassic-era Navajo sandstone, a remnant of the world's largest geologically ancient desert of sand dunes (what remains of the super-continent Rodinia).
 These bluffs are along the western edge of the Colorado Plateau and the ancient dunes are exposed in deep layers of multicolored stone that has eroded over the millenia into the slot canyons we see today.
 There is an aquifer contained in the red layers and seeps and springs flow through soft spots in less-compacted zones of the stone.
 It's the erosional effect of those seeps, springs and seasonal snowmelt that has cut the steep-sided, deep canyons.
 That can be also seen among the many slot canyons off to the sides of LaVerkin Creek, all tributaries to the main stream which itself eventually empties into the Virgin River.
 In spring and early summer the increased waterflow is highlighted by hanging waterfalls fed by snowmelt.
 That makes the best time to visit summer and fall as in many areas, the trails run through the creekbeds.

 The LaVerkin Creek Trail offers 13 designated campsites along its route, mostly in places where the slot canyon opens out a bit and affords views of the tops of the surrounding sandstone bluffs and cliffs.
 Some campsites may offer a bit of water but most are generally dry camps.
-Some can be reserved in advance but most are available on a walk-up basis.
+Some can be reserved in advance but most are available only on a walk-up basis.
 The largest sites have a maximum group size of 12 while most of the campsites are limited to a group size of 4.

 Map of the LaVerkin Creek Wilderness area